Holly V. Monroe

 As a third generation lettering artist aka calligrapher, I’m in the business of making well-loved words come alive in a visually expressive way.
 They may dance across the page in delight on a greeting card, convey dignity or gratitude on an award, inspire heartfelt emotions on a broadside or bring an old world look to a family tree.
 Throughout the years, I’ve incorporated detailed decoration and illustration into my designs, which helps to bring greater interest to the words.

 Over the last 44 years, I have designed for the greeting card and gift market, lettered on walls while up on scaffolding, designed in-depth family trees, logos and commercial lettering, created high-end hand lettered and illustrated one-off art books along with many other creative and unusual projects.
+I have taught workshops and given lectures, even on cruises!

 My Family Art & Calligraphy History….